kavia-common/notes-app-project-49114-49204/NotesAppWebApplication/README.md

 - This is browser-local only.
 Clearing browser data will remove backups unless you downloaded them as files.
 - If a backend is introduced, migrate to server-side backup endpoints and filesystem storage.

+## Voice-to-Text Dictation

+You can dictate notes using your microphone with the browser Web Speech API:

+- Microphone button to start/stop dictation
+- Language selection (default en-US)
+- Insert mode: Append to current content or Replace it
+- Live listening indicator and interim transcript preview
+- Error and permission messages
+- Quick Create: make a new note directly from captured speech (available in Create section)

+How to use:
+1. In the Create section, click “🎤 Dictate” to start listening.
+Language and mode can be configured.
+2. Speak into your mic; interim text appears and final text inserts into the content field (append or replace).
+3. Click “⏹ Stop” to stop listening.
+4. Use “➕ Quick Create” to create a new note instantly from the last finalized speech.

+Edit modal:
+- The same dictation UI appears above the content field in the Edit dialog to insert dictated text into an existing note.

+Permissions and privacy:
+- Your browser will prompt for microphone access on first use.
+Grant permission for dictation to work.
+- If denied, re-enable permissions in your browser’s site settings.
+- Speech processing is handled by the browser; no extra backend is used.

+Browser support:
+- Supported: Most Chromium-based browsers (Chrome, Edge).
+- Partial/No support: Firefox, Safari, and some mobile browsers.
+If unsupported, the UI will show a helpful message.

+Limitations:
+- Web Speech API is experimental; accuracy/availability varies by browser.
+- Long sessions may auto-stop; click Dictate again to resume.
+- Background noise can reduce accuracy.

 ## Features

 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React